alexcochran/resume/README.md

-# JSON Resume Template Environment
+# jsonresume-dev-environment

-Very simple, containerized dev environment for editing your [JSON Resume](https://jsonresume.org/).
+Very simple, containerized dev environment for editing your [JSON Resume](https://jsonresume.org/) in Visual Studio Code.

 This repo is equipped with a [Dev Container](https://containers.dev/) configuration that sets your editor up with extensions and settings that will help you edit JSON files according to the [JSON Resume schema](https://jsonresume.org/schema/).